oolongjiawei/Capstone/README.md

 + Integrate APIs
 Connect with Weather, and Calendar APIs.

-+ Deploy Projects
-Deploy client and server projects to reflect commits in production.

 + Bug Fixes
 Address any issues that arise during development and testing.